karen-wang/tutoring/docs/about.markdown

 permalink: /about/
 ---

-Hi, my name is Karen Wang (aka CS Senpai).
-I graduated from Stanford with a BS/MS in Computer Science in 2017.
-After that, I worked at Google as a software engineer for five years.
-I have over nine years of experience in computer science teaching and mentorship roles.
+<p>Hi, my name is Karen Wang (aka Writing Senpai).
+I graduated from Stanford in 2017.
+After that, I worked at Google for five years.
+I have over eight years of experience in teaching and mentorship roles.</p>
+<p>I am passionate about writing because I believe in the transformative power of effective communication.
+In our current age of artificial intelligence and ChatGPT, impactful writing is not just about putting words on paper; it's about expressing ideas clearly and persuasively.
+My goal is to inspire my students to discover their unique voices and to equip them with the tools they need to succeed in any writing endeavor.</p>

 <h1>My Experience</h1>
 <table>